 - To protect their privacy.
 As children enter and endure puberty, they need to feel that they're psychologically separate and independent from their parents.
 Your child might lie about what he did last night even if it was harmless, simply because he doesn't think you need to know every detail of his life.

 - To make them feel grown up.
 With some justification, many teens feel that adults expect them to act grown up yet treat them like babies.
 Fibbing about the day's events may give your child a sense of control or power.
 Keeping something from you is one way your child can establish his independence and individuality.

 - To spare your feelings.
 Your child may not want to anger or upset you by telling you the truth.

 - To avoid doing something.
 "Yes, I did my homework."
 A child who frequently lies about schoolwork may be having trouble with his workload and may need a tutor or some help getting organized.
 If your child claimed he walked the dog or returned your library book when he didn't, this may likewise be a sign that he is overwhelmed by too many responsibilities or needs help with time management.

 - To avoid getting in trouble.
 This, as you might have guessed, is the numero uno reason that kids lie, but it has a positive side: It shows your child knows right from wrong.
 He's lying because he knows what he did (or plans to do) is unacceptable.
 So he says, "Yes, Todd's parents will be home during the party."
-"No, I'm not going with Luke on his motorcycle."
-"No, I'd never try smoking."
-"No, I didn't get ink on your sweater."
+(You have every right to check with Todd's parent to verify this claim; in fact, this is one of the best ways to protect your teen.)